sblack15/sblack15.github.io/_pages/about.md

   - /about.html
 ---

 Since 2019, I’ve been a P.h.
-D student at Temple University in the Computer & Information Sciences Department, advised by Professor Richard Souvenir.
-My research focuses on applied computer vision, with my dissertation focusing on methods for multi-view image classification/retrieval.
+D student at Temple University in the Computer & Information Sciences Department, advised by [Richard Souvenir](https://cis.temple.edu/~souvenir/).
+I study applied computer vision, with my dissertation focusing on methods for multi-view image classification/retrieval.

 Prior to starting at Temple, I graduated from Villanova University with an M.Sc. in Computer Science in 2018, and from Oberlin College with a B.A. in Economics in 2016.
 A link to my CV can be found here.